 Stamp Duty Calculator UK 2026

-Stamp Duty Land Tax (SDLT) is one of the biggest costs when buying a property in the UK.
-The amount you pay depends on the purchase price, whether you’re a first-time buyer, and whether you already own another property.
-Different rules apply in Scotland (LBTT) and Wales (LTT).
+Stamp Duty Land Tax (SDLT) is one of the biggest costs when buying a property in England or Northern Ireland.
+The amount depends on the purchase price, whether you’re a first-time buyer, whether you already own another property, and whether you’re a UK resident.
+Scotland (LBTT) and Wales (LTT) have their own separate taxes and thresholds.

 What This Means